 - Serve immediately or refrigerate for up to 5 days.

-- Russet or yukon gold potatoes can be swapped for red potatoes
+- Yukon gold potatoes can be swapped for red potatoes

 - Great make-ahead side dish!
 It tastes just as good on day 5 as it does on day 1